 The anode recirculation is either realized with an Anode Recirculation Pump (ARP) or by one or more jet pumps.
 A water trapp shall remove liquid water at the anode exhaust.
 The purge valve opens with a specific frequency and duration to remove inert gases accumulated in the anode loop (mainly nitrogen from the cathode side).
-The anode loop ensures a high anode gas flow (e.g. $\lambda{\rm gross}>2$ ) through the stack and allows a nearly complete utilization of hydrogen ( $\lambda{\rm net}\ll1.1$ ).
-This stack anode off gas is finally purged either into the cathode exhaust or directly out of the FCS.
-This purged hydrogen is obviously lost for the electrochemical conversion, therefore the amout of anode purge losses shall be minimized.
+The anode loop ensures a high anode gas flow (e.g. $\lambda{gross} > 2$ ) through the stack and allows a nearly complete utilization of hydrogen ( $\lambda{net} \ll 1.1$ ).